chef/chef-server/docs-chef-io/content/server/upgrade_server_ha_v2.md

 DRBD configurations are [End of Life Products]({{< relref "versions#end-of-life-eol" >}}) and no longer supported.

 For a guide to migrating to Chef Backend from DRBD see the [Best Practices for Migrating Your Chef Server](https://blog.chef.io/2018/04/06/best-practices-for-migrating-your-chef-server/) and the associated webinar from the [Chef Blog](https://blog.chef.io/).

+## Upgrade Frontends

+Frontend upgrades follow the typical steps of any standalone Chef Server upgrade.
+See https://docs.chef.io/server/upgrades/#standalone-server and start at Step 3.